input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 - Second, the stake-pool-id we want to delegate to (we get that from the command we looked at earlier, the query stake pools)
 - Lastly, write the resulting certificate to the delegation file.

-Then we need the protocol parameters we saw that before, which there is this query protocol parameters command.
+Then we need the protocol parameters we saw that before, with the query protocol parameters command.

 ```
 cardano-cli transaction build \